6 Ways To Do a Disney Cruise Like an Adult

 A lot of people (without kids) scoff at that thought of taking a Disney cruise—what could there possibly be for adults to do?
 On my previous Disney cruises, I have been known to rush from activity to activity, trying to do everything humanly possible.
 But it can also be a relaxing experience.
 And, my fellow adventurers, sometimes during your travels you need to switch gears and take things at a more leisurely, less manic pace.
 For Andrew’s sake.

-Here are seven ways you can enjoy the magic of Disney as an adult.
+Here are six ways you can enjoy the magic of Disney as an adult.

 Study Hard at a Mixology Class